3inar/3inar.github.io/index.md

 ## Writing
 Apart from listing my research and similar I use this site to publish little notes and other writing.
-Here are some links to some things I wrote.
-For technical reasons many of the links internally on this site timestamps to when the document was first created, but I helpfully provide a description next to the link itself.
+It's disorganized.
+Take a look at the [notes](notes/) or possibly the Bits of String [[202508181349]].

+Here are some perhaps more coherent things:

 * [[202502271941]] Making a heap is $O(N)$.
 * [[202405281202]] PCA is OK (or the Davis-Kahan $\sin \theta$ theorem)